 Finally, the ‘Triploid Hybrid’ is a cross between the French and Aztec marigolds and the big, bright orange blossoms are perfect in gardens and in bouquets (31).

-To the Aztecs, marigolds are sacred and are used to decorate temples but when the Spaniards conquered their empire, the flower was given a whole new meaning.
+When it comes to meaning and symbolism of marigold flower, to the Aztecs, marigolds are sacred and are used to decorate temples but when the Spaniards conquered their empire, the flower was given a whole new meaning.
 They became the representation of the blood of the Aztecs splashed over the gold that the Spanish stole.

 In today’s Mexican tradition, marigolds are referred to as flor de muerto (flower of death) and they represent grief and pain.
 On a lighter note, marigolds are the epitome of passion and creativity.
 They are used as colourful garlands offered in altars and temples (12).